WebAssembly/tool-conventions/EHScheme.md

 ##### Transferring Control to a Landing Pad
-Transferring program control to a landing pad is done by not the unwind library but the JavaScript engine.
+Transferring program control to a landing pad is done by not the unwind library but the VM.
 Refer to [Stack Unwinding and Personality Function](#stack-unwinding-and-personality-function) section for details.